Spicy Eggplant and Chinese Sausage Stir fry

 - 2 small yellow onions, diced

-- 3 Chinese eggplants, sliced lengthwise into fours then cut into 2-inch long pieces
+- 3 Chinese eggplants, sliced lengthwise into four wedges, each cut into 2-inch long pieces

 - 1 heaping tsp chili in oil with black beans